Jay-Patel-9/Alexa-Skill-Development/README.md

 # Alexa-Skill-Development
-My first project on alexa skill development
+My first project on alexa skill development.
+Originally got the inspiration to create this from my laziness to open laptop specially to perform subdomain check! :D Yay, Thank me later :P

 # What is this project?
-Okay so, this is the voice based subdomain finder script which runs on alexa device.
+Okay, this is the voice based subdomain enumration script, which runs on alexa device.

 # What is does?
 1. Verify whether the given input URL actually exist or not?